Grammarly vs Copy.ai vs Jasper: Which Writes Better Emails?

 I was staring at a blank screen for 20 minutes trying to craft an important client email when I realized something had to change.
 Sound familiar?
 You’re not alone.
-The average professional spends 28% of their workday reading and answering emails—that’s nearly 2.5 hours each day lost to your inbox.
+The average professional spends 28% of their workday reading and answering emails – that’s nearly 2.6 hours each day lost to your inbox, according to McKinsey research.

 If you’re like me, you’ve probably wondered if AI writing tools could help reclaim some of that time.
 But with so many options available, which one actually delivers results without sacrificing your personal voice?